-- i. a denial because the requested service is not a covered service: - ii. the failure of the BH-MCO to meet the required time frames for providing a service; - iii. the failure of the BH-MCO to decide a Complaint or Grievance within the specified time frames; - iv. a denial of payment after a service(s) has been delivered because the service(s) was provided without authorization by a provider not enrolled in the Pennsylvania Medical Assistance Program; - v. a denial of payment after a service(s) has been delivered because the service(s) is not a covered service(s) for the Member; or - vi. a denial of a Member's request to dispute a financial liability, including cost sharing, copayments, premiums, deductibles, coinsurance, and other Member financial liabilities the BH-MCO must use the template supplied by the Department as Attachment 2b of this Appendix.
+- i. a denial because the requested service is not a covered service; - ii. the failure of the BH-MCO to meet the required time frames for providing a service; - iii. the failure of the BH-MCO to decide a Complaint or Grievance within the specified time frames; - iv. a denial of payment after a service(s) has been delivered because the service(s) was provided without authorization by a provider not enrolled in the Pennsylvania Medical Assistance Program; - v. a denial of payment after a service(s) has been delivered because the service(s) is not a covered service(s) for the Member; or - vi. a denial of a Member's request to dispute a financial liability, including cost sharing, copayments, premiums, deductibles, coinsurance, and other Member financial liabilities the BH-MCO must use the Complaint Acknowledgement Letter template.

-For all other Complaints, the BH-MCO must use the template supplied by the Department as Attachment 2a of this Appendix.
+For all other Complaints, the BH-MCO must use the First Level Complaint Acknowledgement Letter template.